flyerhzm/bullet/README.md

 * `Bullet.airbrake`: add notifications to airbrake
 * `Bullet.rollbar`: add notifications to rollbar
 * `Bullet.sentry`: add notifications to sentry
-* `Bullet.add_footer`: adds the details in the bottom left corner of the page.
-Double click the footer or use close button to hide footer.
+* `Bullet.add_panel`: adds the details in the bottom left corner of the page by default.
+Double click the panel or use close button to hide panel.
+*  Bullet.panel_position : set the panel position, possible values are : bottom-left, bottom-right, top-left, top-right
 * `Bullet.stacktrace_includes`: include paths with any of these substrings in the stack trace, even if they are not in your main app
 * `Bullet.stacktrace_excludes`: ignore paths with any of these substrings in the stack trace, even if they are not in your main app.
 * `Bullet.slack`: add notifications to slack